-The Banner computer registration system checks transcripts to assess whether students have met the prerequisite course, grade, or score.
-Banner allows students to register for a course only when their transcript shows a prerequisite is met.
+The Banner computer registration system checks transcripts to assess if students have met the prerequisite course, grade, or score.
+Banner allows students to register for a course only when their UHMC transcript shows a prerequisite is met.

 There are several exemptions: prerequisites in progress, prerequisites completed at an institution outside the UH Community College system, or petitioning an exemption through Consent of Instructor.
 Students without the published prerequisite cannot register for the course using the MyUH online registration.
 All non-UH system courses must be transferred, articulated, and input into the Banner system before electronic checks can occur.

-See a counselor regarding transcript evaluation, or transfering prequisites completed outside the UH system.
-Call for an appointment at 984-3306.
+See a counselor regarding transfering prequisites completed outside the UH system.
+For an appointment call 984-3306.